shoeffner/mthesis/src/models_and_methods.md

 and additionally lists several websites and commercial software able to do the same.
 One method is to use [OpenCV's](https://opencv.org) pre-trained classifiers, which perform a variant of Haar feature detection using AdaBoost [@Viola2001].
-But this method, albeit popular, only finds face and eye boundaries. @King2014 released a face detector in [Dlib](https://dlib.net) which uses five +HoG models and +MMOD [@King2015]. \Gaze{} uses Dlib's classifier because it offers an advantage over OpenCV's classifier: It detects the 68 landmarks used for the "300 Faces In-The-Wild Challenge" [@Sagonas2013] (@fig:68landmarks).
+But this method, albeit popular, only finds face and eye boundaries, while Dlib also finds useful face landmarks. @King2014 released a face detector in [Dlib](https://dlib.net) which uses five ++hog and +MMOD [@King2015]. \Gaze{} uses Dlib's classifier because it offers an advantage over OpenCV's classifier: It detects the 68 landmarks used for the "300 Faces In-The-Wild Challenge" [@Sagonas2013] (@fig:68landmarks).
 These landmarks include the landmarks listed in \Cref{tab:3dheadmodel}, so no additional processing and detection steps are needed after the face is detected.
-In @sec:license-issues there is one downside to using Dlib's model explained: Licensing.
+@sec:license-issues explains one downside of using Dlib's model, which is licensing.
-A possible solution is to use the 5 landmark model, but it does not detect all landmarks included in the 3D head model and using a 3D head model containing the five instead of the six out of 68 landmarks is not stable enough for the head pose estimation as detailed in @sec:head-pose-estimation.
+A possible solution is to use the five landmark model which Dlib offers as an alternative, but it does not detect all landmarks included in the 3D head model.
+Also using a 3D head model containing the five instead of the six out of 68 landmarks is not stable enough for the head pose estimation, which is discussed in more detail in @sec:head-pose-estimation.

 Dlib describes detected faces with a bounding box around the detected landmarks as well as a list of landmark coordinates, ordered as labeled in the "300 Faces